WesleyRen/url-process-web-api/README.md

 Also, since there is most likely a finite set of URLs interest us,
 1. we can normalize the tables, so that requestId and URL are in separate tables, and a given processed URL (with expiry setting) can serve multiple requests.
-2. we can even learn what are the most requested URLs, if they expire and we can pre-process them.
+2. we can even learn what are the most requested URLs, we can pre-process them when expired.
 This will allow us to reduce the number of workers needed and improve response time at the same time.

 ## Installation and execution